sgryzko/TransactionSorter/README.md

 Once you have built the project and downloaded your transactions, you're ready for sorting:

- 1. Run CommandLineInterface.exe.
-If you can't find it, see the **How to build** section.
+ 1. Run the executable built using the **How to build** instructions.
- 2. Follow the instructions on-screen, pasting in the path of the CSV file then sorting your transactions one-by-one.
+ 2. Follow the instructions on-screen, sorting your transactions one-by-one.
  3. Note the totals for each category.
  4. Pay your bill!